mozilla/glean/docs/user/pings/custom.md

 Custom pings must be defined in a `pings.yaml` file, which is in the same directory alongside your app's `metrics.yaml` file.

+Ping names are limited to lowercase ASCII characters and hyphens and a maximum of 30 characters.

 Each ping has the following parameters:

 - `include_client_id` (required): A boolean indicating whether to include the